rahulkumaran/Utlyz-CLI/README.md

 	4) Searching
 	--google		Gives the links of the most popular sites visited w.r.t a particular topic --wiki			Gives the whole wikipedia information regarding a topic on the Command Line itself

+	5) News
+	--trending		Gives you trending news topics

+	6) Football
+	--scores		Gives you the scores of the matches

+	7) XKCD
+	--image			Allows you to download XKCD images

 It's a project in it's budding stage currently and you're most welcome to create issues and PR's